Spring Registration: PhD and MD/PhD

 - Dropping all classes constitutes withdrawing from the University.
 A LOA/Withdrawal form must be submitted.

-- Students who choose to drop a course after the designated date February 26, 2019 must complete the Class Adjustment Form.
+- Students who choose to drop a course after the designated date February 25, 2020 must complete the GMS online Class Adjustment Form.
 Student will receive a “W” grade on their transcript.
-April 5, 2019 is the deadline for students to drop standard courses.
+April 3, 2020 is the deadline for students to drop standard courses.

 - To add or drop a non‐standard course, students should use Student Link to view pertinent add/drop deadlines because non‐standard classes have a customized drop schedule.

-- If your student status changes from part‐time (0‐11 credits) to full‐time (12‐18 credits) or vice-versa in order to have tuition charges corrected notify the GMS Registrar.
+- If your student status changes from part‐time (0‐11 credits) to full‐time (12‐18 credits) or vice-versa in order to have tuition charges corrected notify the GMS Registrar-Millie Agosto.

 Address Change, Payment, Billing and Health Insurance

 Financial Aid, Fellowships, Scholarships and Deadlines: Students making any class adjustments to their spring semester schedule will be responsible for notifying the program administrator & Ms. Ashe for any scholarship adjustment needed.
-If a student has been awarded a fellowship, please notify Ms. Sherill Ashe at the GMS office, as soon as possible in order to establish the student’s financial aid awards.
+If a student has been awarded a fellowship, please notify Dennis Murphy, as soon as possible in order to establish the student’s financial aid awards.

 Billing: For individualized and up-to-date information regarding your Student Account, please visit the Student Link.
 Students should contact the GMS Registrar or Financial Aid Administrator for any billing error.